Mamatu/vatf/README.md

 > test station is any device where vatf is launched.
 It can be self-tested (testing application on test station) or can test external device.

 ## Voice Assistance Test Framework - Utils
-This part of vatf contains common utilities which are used in vatf.executor and vatf.generator.
+This part of vatf contains common utilities which are used in vatf.api and vatf.generator.

 > test station is any device where vatf is launched.
 It can be self-tested (testing application on test station) or can test external device.